Our Verdict

 Crash Test

-The HIC sensor recorded significantly higher than average results (lower is better), which really brought down the analysis score as the chest clip sensor showed fewer G-Forces and was pretty impressive.
+The HIC sensor recorded significantly higher than average results (lower is better), which really brought down the analysis score, as the chest clip sensor showed fewer G-forces and was pretty impressive.

 This option is not a standout but is better than some.
 However, given our difficulties during installation testing and the importance of correct installation for safety, this is not our top choice.